tangshuang/tyshemo/docs/meta.md

   required: Boolean,
   // optional, function or boolean
   hidden: Boolean,
+  // optional, function to determine the value is empty
+  empty: Function,

   // when this field's value changed, the `watch` function will be invoke watch({ value }) {},